Rubender353/x64AssemblyLessons/index.md

-    call    sprint          ; call our string print function pop     rax             ; remove last character from the stack to move esp forward cmp     r8, 0          ; have we printed all bytes we pushed onto the stack? jnz     printLoop       ; jump is not zero to the label printLoop
+    call    sprint          ; call our string print function pop     rax             ; remove last character from the stack to move esp forward cmp     r8, 0          ; have we printed all bytes we pushed onto the stack? jnz     .printLoop       ; jump is not zero to the label printLoop

     pop     rsi             ; restore rsi from the value we pushed onto the stack at the start pop     rdx             ; restore rdx from the value we pushed onto the stack at the start